rixx/books.rixx.de/data/reviews/terry-pratchett/the-shepherds-crown/index.md

   rating: 4
 ---

-It's a bit unpolished, and sometimes stumbles or takes some time where other Aching books were quick and smooth, but still – it's magnificent and we're so lucky to have it.
+It's unpolished, and sometimes stumbles or takes some time where other Aching books were quick and smooth, but still – it's magnificent and we're so lucky to have it.

 It's not the same, but it's better than nothing, and I'll honestly take anything to soothe the persistent heartbreak.